-For more information regarding this process, see our Travel and Self Isolation Guide for International Students - Sept 16 2020 (PDF).
+For more information regarding this process, see our Travel and Self Isolation guide for International Students-October 22 2020 (PDF).

 I am a domestic student coming from outside the Lower Mainland, Vancouver or from outside B.C., do I need to isolate when I arrive?

 At this time, visitors from other provinces within Canada can enter B.C. and do not need to isolate.
 People coming from outside B.C. are expected to abide by all Public Health protocols.

 The Government of Canada has implemented travel restrictions for foreign nationals for non-essential discretionary travel.